 Next up is the CLA 220 – a 2.0-litre unit producing 188bhp and able to deliver up to 41.5mpg.
 The 220 is available with Mercedes’ 4MATIC four-wheel drive system.
 All models will be initially available with a 7G-DCT seven-speed automatic transmission, with a manual gearbox coming later.

 The CLA 250 – which uses a 2.0-litre engine – generates 222bhp and 350 Nm.
 Economy figures are the same as the less potent 220.
 The diesel-powered CLA 200 d and CLA 220 d will also be added to the line-up later in the year.

 A new ‘Direct Steer’ system has been fitted too, and is aimed at offering a more direct steering feel around bends, while also reducing the amount of input needed.

-In the safety stakes, expect a range of semi-autonomous driving aids to be offered.
+In the safety stakes, expect a range of semi-autonomous driving aids to be offered across the range.
 The most notable is DISTRONIC – which automatically slows the car for hazards, traffic lights, corners and junctions.
 It also allows the car to essentially drive itself on motorways and in heavy traffic.
 You can see it in action in our latest C-Class video review.